Combinatorial Hopf algebra structure on packed square matrices: Packed matrices

 Moreover, we endow~$\MT{k}$ with a coproduct~$\Delta$ linearly defined, for any \mbox{$k$-packed} matrix~$M$, by

 For instance, in~$\MT{1}$ one has

 Note that by definition, the product and the coproduct of~$\MT{k}$ are multiplicity free.

-Recall that a {\em combinatorial Hopf algebra} is a graded and connected bialgebra in which homogeneous components have finite dimension.

-\begin{Theoreme} The vector space~$\MT{k}$ endowed with the product~$\cdot$ and the coproduct~$\Delta$ is a bigraded combinatorial Hopf algebra. \end{Theoreme} \begin{proof} First, it is plain that the product of~$\MT{k}$ respects the bigraduation.
+\begin{Theoreme} The vector space~$\MT{k}$ endowed with the product~$\cdot$ and the coproduct~$\Delta$ is a bigraded and connected bialgebra where homogeneous components are finite-dimensional. \end{Theoreme} \begin{proof} First, it is plain that the product of~$\MT{k}$ respects the bigradation.
 Moreover, Lemma~\ref{lem:Decomposition} implies that it is also the case for its coproduct.
 Since $\emptyset$ is the only packed matrix of size~$0$ without nonzero entries, $\MT{k}$ is connected.
-Besides, since for all~$n, \ell \geq 0$, the sets~$\EnsMT_{k, n, \ell}$ are finite, homogeneous components of~$\MT{k}$ have finite dimension.
+Besides, since for all~$n, \ell \geq 0$, the sets~$\EnsMT_{k, n, \ell}$ are finite, homogeneous components of~$\MT{k}$ are finite-dimensional.

 The associativity of~$\cdot$ arises from the associativity of the shifted shuffle operation on words on a totally ordered alphabet.
 Indeed, a packed matrix~$M$ can be seen as a word~$u$ where the $i$th letter of~$u$ is the $i$th column of~$M$.
 Moreover, the coassociativity of~$\Delta$ comes from the fact that~$(M_1\bullet M_2)\bullet M_3$ is a column decomposition of a packed matrix~$M$ if and only if~$M_1\bullet (M_2\bullet M_3)$ also is.